- Things to Know

 The brain gets its blood supply through four major arteries, the right and left carotids and the right and left vertebral arteries.
 They join together at the base of the brain at the Circle of Willis.
-Smaller blood vessels then branch out to provide oxygen and glucose rich blood to all regions of the brain.
+Smaller blood vessels then branch out to provide oxygen and glucose-rich blood to all regions of the brain.

 Brain Cell Anatomy

 The brain is composed of billions of cells that use chemicals and electricity to communicate between themselves and the rest of the body.
-There are two major types of cells, neurons and glial cells; there are subtypes of these cells.
+There are two major types of cells, neurons, and glial cells; there are subtypes of these cells.

 - Neurons are the cells that process and transmit information in the brain.
-Each cell has two connectors, the axon and dendrite.
-The axon of one neuron connects with the dendrite of another at junction or synapse.
+Each cell has two connectors, the axon, and dendrite.
+The axon of one neuron connects with the dendrite of another at a junction or synapse.
 Special chemicals called neurotransmitters help transfer the electrical impulse across the synapse so that one neuron can excite another.

 - Glial cells are located between neurons and help support their activity.